 - Attending industry events, and discussing your company with fellow attendees.

 - Connecting with future job seekers at college job fairs.
 For some of the most competitive positions, this is a great way to make contact with the future workforce early.

 - Offering internships to recent graduates.
-You can either develop them within your company, or stay in touch with them afterwards while they gain more experience.
+You can either develop them within your company or stay in touch with them afterward while they gain more experience.

 - Ask the hiring managers in your company who to talk to.
 They will undoubtedly have deep networks in their chosen fields.

 - Any other networking technique you can think of to meet and connect with professionals in your industry.

 Now that you’ve filled your pipeline with new potential candidates, the final step is maintaining your connections so that you can reach out to them easily when needed.